Are there any specific Flashlights for Light Painting?

 When it comes to Light Painting a huge landscape,

-every meter of distance you can go with your torch is important.
+every meter of the distance you can go with your torch is important.
 It’s not so much about the Lumen the manufacturer will tell you.
-In the field you use what works.
+In the field, you use what works.
 Do you want to or need to reach far?
-I would use the LED Lenser X21.r or similar.
+I would use the LED Lenser X21.r (Amazon Link) or similar.
 In China, I managed to light up the mountain across the River Lee near XingPing.
 There was no additional light except the village between the mountain.
 So me lighting up the mountains added a very nice effect.

 Special Lights on the market.